 The Pileated Woodpecker is an impressive bird, due in part to its large size, which is comparable to a crow.
 It is the second-largest woodpecker in North America, second only to the Ivory Billed Woodpecker, which is nearly extinct.
 In spite of the Pileated Woodpecker's size, it is an agile and shy bird, making it difficult to stalk.
 The bird has a bright red crest, long, heavy beak and large white linings under its wings, which are visible when the bird is in flight.
+The differences between the male and female woodpeckers are subtle.
 To observe these elusive birds is memorable.

 Variations in the Crest

-Perhaps the most distinguishing characteristic of the Pileated woodpecker is the flaming red crest that is common to both the male and the female.
+Perhaps the most distinguishing characteristic of this giant woodpecker is the flaming red crest that is common to both the male and the female.
 At a glance, the crest might look identical, but, upon closer observation, there is a difference between the male's and the female's crests.
 The red in the male's crest extends all the way down to the beak.
-On the female, however, the red crest stops short of the beak, where it meets a patch of black.
+On the female Pileated woodpecker , however, the red crest stops short of the beak, where it meets a patch of black.
 It is a subtle difference and may be difficult to observe casually.

-Unlike many species of birds that have pronounced difference in colors between males and females, the Pileated Woodpecker males and females both are black, red and white.
+Unlike many species of birds that have pronounced difference in colors between the sexes, both males and female woodpeckers are black, red and white.
 Their profiles look very much alike.
 Upon closer examination, however, you will observe that there is a red "mustache" on the male.
-The female lacks this color, and her "mustache" is black.
+The female Pileated Woodpecker lacks this color, and her "mustache" is black.
 Again, this is a field marking that is difficult to see without the aid of binoculars.